banramlo/banramlo.github.io/_posts/2021-05-28-Hardness of approximation.md

 19. $x_4\lor\overline{y_2}$
 20. $x_5\lor\overline{y_2}$

-Notice that if we make it so then, it shares the optimal solution because MAX 2SAT problem can satisfies 7 of clawes iff corresponding MAX E3SAT problem's claw satisfies and MAX 2SAT problem can satisfies 6 of clawes otherwise which is less than 7.
+Notice that if we make it so then, it shares the optimal solution because MAX 2SAT problem can satisfies 7 of clauses iff corresponding MAX E3SAT problem's clause satisfies and MAX 2SAT problem can satisfies 6 of clauses otherwise which is less than 7.
 For example, if $x_1$ is true and $x_4$ is true then, we can set some $y_1$ and $y_2$ to 14 of 20 becomes true.

 Now, run the $\alpha$-approximation algorithm for MAX 2SAT on this instance.

 Let's defnine some terminologies.

-1. $k^{\star}$ be the number of satisfing clawes of MAX E3SAT instance from the optimal solution.
+1. $k^{\star}$ be the number of satisfing clauses of MAX E3SAT instance from the optimal solution.
-2. $\overline{k}$ be the number of satisfing clawes of MAX E3SAT instance from the $\alpha$-approximation algorithm's output of MAX 2SAT problem.
+2. $\overline{k}$ be the number of satisfing clauses of MAX E3SAT instance from the $\alpha$-approximation algorithm's output of MAX 2SAT problem.

 Notice that we may have some auxiliary variables $y$ but we will just ignore it for $\overline{k}$.

-Then, MAX 2SAT instance's optimal soltuion satisfies $7k^{\star}$ $+$ $6(m - k^{\star})$ clawes.
+Then, MAX 2SAT instance's optimal soltuion satisfies $7k^{\star}$ $+$ $6(m - k^{\star})$ clauses.
 Which means, $\alpha(7k^{\star}$ $+$ $6(m - k^{\star}))$ $\le$ $7\overline{k}$ $+$ $6(m - \overline{k})$.
 Nocie that $0$ $<$ $\alpha$ $\le$ $1$ because this is maximization problem.